Houston Immigration Attorney

 BUILDING A DEFENSE IN IMMIGRATION CASES

 Challenges in immigration are numerous, and no two cases are alike.
 Regardless of the obstacles you face, there is a path to a successful legal resolution if you have the right representation.
-Our team of immigration attorneys in Houston understands the state and federal level criminal justice system.
+Our team of immigration attorneys in Houston understand the state and federal level criminal justice system.

 We also know how US Citizenship and Immigration Services operates when it comes to immigration.
 When we take on an immigration case, we will work to: